DHTMLX/docs-todolist/docs/guides/inline_editing.md

 # Inline editing

-Inline editing lets you edit the content of a task/project directly by double-clicking on it.
-The functionality is enabled by default.
+Inline editing lets you edit the content of a task or project directly by double-clicking on it.
+This functionality is enabled by default.

 :::tip
-When you enable the [**readonly**](api/configs/readonly_config.md) mode of To Do List, inline editing becomes unavailable.
+When you enable the [`readonly`](api/configs/readonly_config.md) mode of the To Do List, inline editing becomes unavailable.
 :::

-## Supported formats of data
+## Supported data formats {#supported-formats-of-data}

-It is possible to type and edit the following data via the inline editor:

-1\. **Text, numbers**

-2\. **Hashtags**
+The inline editor accepts three types of data: text and numbers, hashtags, and dates.

+### Text and numbers

+Type any text or numbers directly into the inline editor.

+### Hashtags

 Use hashtags to categorize tasks and make them more searchable.
-Here are some simple rules to know:
+Follow these rules:

-- Hashtag is a combination of the `#` symbol and any letters, numbers (for instance, **#sport**)
+- a hashtag combines the `#` symbol with letters and numbers (for example, `#sport`)
-- To create a hashtag, enter `#` and at least one symbol after it (for instance, **#t**), and press Enter
+- to create a hashtag, enter `#` followed by at least one symbol (for example, `#t`) and press Enter
-- You can use unlimited number of hashtags in To Do List.
-Separate the tags by spaces (for instance, **#tag #tag1**)
+- the To Do List supports an unlimited number of hashtags — separate them by spaces (for example, `#tag #tag1`)
-- All created hashtags are accessible in all projects
+- all created hashtags are accessible in all projects
-- To view the list of all hashtags you've already created, enter the `#` symbol.
-Click the necessary hashtag to add it to the task
+- to view the list of created hashtags, enter the `#` symbol — click a hashtag to add it to the task
-- To activate strict filtering, click a hashtag or enter it in the search bar in the toolbar
+- to activate strict filtering, click a hashtag or enter it in the search bar in the toolbar

 :::info
-You can create a default list of tags via the [`tags`](api/configs/tags_config.md) property
+Create a default list of tags through the [`tags`](api/configs/tags_config.md) property.
 :::

-3\. **Dates**
+### Dates

-To enter a date via the inline editor, type the `!` symbol and the built-in date picker will appear on the page.
+To enter a date through the inline editor, type the `!` symbol — the built-in date picker appears on the page.

-You can also wrap some text in the special symbols - `!()` - for instance, **!(Enter Booking date)**, and press Enter to close the editor.
-In the future, clicking on this text will open the date picker.
+You can also wrap text in the special symbols `!()`.
+For example, type `!(Enter Booking date)` and press Enter to close the editor.
+Clicking this text later reopens the date picker.

 :::info
-The appearance of the added dates depends on the specified [**locale**](api/configs/locale_config.md) and [**date format**](api/configs/taskshape_config.md)
+The appearance of the added dates depends on the specified [`locale`](api/configs/locale_config.md) and [date format](api/configs/taskshape_config.md).
 :::

-## Working with editor
+## Work with the editor {#working-with-editor}

-You can manage the editor by using the API:
+Manage the editor through API methods.

-To open the editor for a particular task/project, use the [`openInlineEditor()`](../../api/methods/openinlineeditor_method/) method:
+To open the editor for a particular task or project, use the [`openInlineEditor()`](api/methods/openinlineeditor_method.md) method.
+The snippet below opens the editor for a specific task:

 ~~~js
 list.openInlineEditor({ id: "1.1.1" });
 ~~~

-To close the editor after finishing the editing of the item and save the changes made, pass the ID of the item to the [`closeInlineEditor()`](../../api/methods/closeinlineeditor_method/) method:
+To close the editor and save the changes, pass the item id to the [`closeInlineEditor()`](api/methods/closeinlineeditor_method.md) method:

 ~~~js
 list.closeInlineEditor({